-1. Pre-K Drop-off occurs from 7:45 am to 7:55 am at the WEST 3 Door (turn left on the driveway toward the pavilion on the south edge of campus, and drive around to the lower parking lot).

-- 2. If you arrive after 7:55am, please park and walk your child to the pre-K classroom through the Main Entrance (not the WEST 3 door). - 3.
-If you are also dropping off an older sibling(s), you may drop them all off at this new Pre-K location.
+- 1. Pre-K Drop-off occurs from 7:45 am to 7:55am at the WEST 2 Door (turn left on the driveway toward the pavilion on the south edge of campus and drive around to the lower parking lot). - 2.
+If you arrive after 7:55am, please park on the east side of the building and walk your child to the pre-K classroom through the Main Entrance (not the WEST 2 door). - 3.
+If you are also dropping off an older sibling(s), you may drop them all off at the Pre-K location.
 You do not need to make an additional loop in the main drop-off line.